apache/stanbol/commons/solr/README.md

 * **org.apache.solr.core.CoreContainer.dir**: The directory of a CoreContainer.
 This is the directory containing the "solr.xml" file.
 * **org.apache.solr.core.CoreContainer.solrXml**: The name of the Solr CoreContainer configuration file.
 Currently always "sold.xml".
 * **org.apache.solr.core.CoreContainer.cores**: A read only collection of the names of all cores registered with the CoreContainer.
-* **service.ranking**: The OSGI "service.ranking" property is used to specify the ranking of a CoreContainer.
+* **service.ranking**: The OSGi "service.ranking" property is used to specify the ranking of a CoreContainer.
 The CoreContainer with the highest ranking is considered as the default server and will be returned by calls to bundleContext.getServiceReference(..) without the use of an filter.
 * **org.apache.solr.core.CoreContainer.publishREST**: Boolean switch that allows to enable/disable the publishing of the Solr RESTful API on "http://{host}:{port}/solr/{server-name}".
 Requires the "SolrServerPublishingComponent" to be active.

 #### Metadata for SolrCores: